AmalShalabi/openAI-image/Readme.md

 # Overview
 This project demonstrates how to use OpenAI's GPT-3 model to generate an image with vanilla JavaScript and Node.js.
-You can try out a demo of this project  https://amalshalabi.github.io/openAI-image/.
+You can try out a demo of this project <a href=" https://open-ai-image-ashy.vercel.app/.">demo</a>

 # Prerequisites
 Node.js